horizontalsystems/horizontalsystems.github.io/dao/about.md

 ![Horizontal Systems DAO](/assets/images/hs_dao.png)

 Note that we are not a public DAO yet.
-It's work in progress!
+[Work in progress ... ](https://github.com/horizontalsystems/DAO-DAICO-Ethereum/commits/master)

 <br/>